 IELTS Writing Task 1 – Letter Writing Structure:

-- What’s Required: Write a formal or informal letter to a friend, family, or company.
+What’s Required: Write a formal or informal letter to a friend, family member, or company.

 - Opening Statement (state the purpose of the letter).